 Mac users, more often than they like, experience non-responsive applications, also known as frozen apps.
-Not only do the frozen apps not respond to commands, but as active processes, occupy system’s CPU cycle.
-In those situations, ‘force quit’ apps is the easy and effective way to resolve such issue.
+Not only do the frozen apps not respond to commands, but as active processes, occupy the system’s CPU cycle.
+In those situations, ‘force quit’ apps is an easy and effective way to resolve such an issue.
 We list down the steps to force quit frozen apps on Mac.

 - In the top right corner of the menu bar, click on the ‘apple’ icon.